 - Briefcase Full of Money: The Mayor receives one as compensation for pushing the hotel plan through.
 Alba's task is to get a picture of it.

-- Catchphrase: Ines's catchphrase might be "YAS!", given how she says it quite often.
+- Character Catchphrase: Ines's catchphrase might be "YAS!", given how she says it quite often.

 - Com Mons: House sparrows, domestic cats, red squirrels, and several varieties of gull.
 (This is pretty much accurate to real life.)

 - Cunning Like a Fox: A fox stealing chickens manages to briefly convince the humans that it's a lynx.
 The main characters only realize otherwise after finding its den and photographing it.